 So now that we know all of that, you’re probably asking, what can we do about it?
-With the busiest shopping weeks of the year on the horizon, I felt it was the perfect time to share a few habits that you can introduce to your shopping routine so that you can be a more ethical consumer this holiday season.
+Here are a few habits that you can introduce to your shopping routine so that you can be a more ethical consumer.

 Ask "Who Made My Clothes?"

 The first thing we need to start getting in the habit of is the practice of asking where our clothes come from and how they were made.
 With such a white gap between the makers of our clothes and the final product when it reaches the store, we forget that there was an entire process that requires some give and take on our people and our planet.
 By asking this simple question, we begin to open our consciousness to this very important connection.
 To know and see more, check out Remake, an organization telling the stories behind the makers of our clothes.

 Implemented from Eco-Fashion Champion Livia Firth, the 30 wear rule is the idea that before buying something, first consider if you can commit to wearing it at least 30 times.
 The 30 wear rule guarantees that you buy quality items instead of buying in quantity, which means that you might buy less, but keep it for a longer period of time.
 Not only does it reduce waste in your closet, but it also helps reduces waste on the planet.
 A tip?
 Add neutrals to your wardrobe to increase repeated wearability, and when you can, choose quality items that will last longer, not something you can dispose of easily.